thiagorovares/thiagorovares/README.md

 ###

 <h2 align="left">Hello!!
-I am a Software Engineering student at FIAP College, and I want to work as a Back-End Developer, I based from São Paulo and I have 18 years old.</h2>
+I am a Software Engineering student at FIAP College, and I want to work as a Back-End Developer, Im based from São Paulo and I have 18 years old.</h2>

 ###